-Low-grade heat is abundantly available in industrial processes (80 to 150°C), as well as in the environment, living things, solar-thermal (50 to 60°C) and geothermal energy.
+Low-grade heat is abundantly available in industrial processes (80 to 150°C or 176 to 302°F), as well as in the environment, living things, solar-thermal (50 to 60°C or 122 to 140°F) and geothermal energy.
 Over 60% of the world’s primary energy input, whether it is in the industrial process or domestic energy consumption, is wasted as heat.
 A majority of this loss as waste heat is regarded as low-grade heat.

 DTCC can be used in HVAC (heating, ventilation, and air conditioning) systems to recycle low-grade heat from the compressor and condenser into electricity for use in electrical devices.
 It can be integrated with the window frame to harvest solar thermal energy to power electrochromic windows, or used as portable devices to power iPhones or life-saving equipment in the wilderness.
 With the increasing popularity of wearable technology, this system may one day harness body heat to power wearable electronic devices or medical devices for monitoring body health conditions like blood sugar levels and blood pressure.

 Video Demonstration: DTCC can harness body heat to power wearable electronic devices or medical devices for monitoring body health conditions.